tkellehe/noodel/README.md

 <script type="text/javascript" src="docs.js"></script>

-[_Noodel_](https://tkellehe.github.io/noodel) is a programming language that has the main focus of assisting ASCII Art code golfing challenges (and eventually other art/animation challenges). _Noodel_ also has its own [256 character set](docs/code_page.md).
+[_Noodel_](https://tkellehe.github.io/noodel) is a programming language that has the main focus of assisting ASCII Art code golfing challenges (and eventually other art/animation challenges). _Noodel_ has its own [256 character set](docs/code_page.md).
+There also is an editor designed for _Noodel_ that utilizes its _JavaScript_ parser [here](https://tkellehe.github.io/noodel/editor.html).

 ---